25 June 2017

 Travel to the British Virgin Islands and there’s a good chance you’ll be spending at least some of your time sailing and island-hopping.
 And for good reason as it’s revered as one of the best destinations in the world to do just that.

 But you’d be missing out if you didn’t spend at least some time exploring the islands themselves.
 In particular, Tortola – BVI’s largest and most populous island – has a south coast littered with yachting marinas and quays and a mountainous jungle interior.
-And, on its northern coast, there are plenty of white sand beaches aching to be discovered.
+And, on its northern coast, the best of the island’s white sand beaches are just aching to be discovered.

 Getting to them does require some effort if you’re staying on the south coast, particularly as the quality of some of the roads are questionable.
 Public transport is a non-starter and taxis will only take you to the most easily accessible – such as Cane Garden Bay.
 So the only practical choice is to hire a four-wheel drive.
 But the good news is that you can definitely get to see the best beaches in one day.
 As long as you don’t mind driving up and down seriously steep, winding and pot-holed roads.
 But that’s just part of the fun, right?